 Speaking and understanding Finnish is a huge advantage when looking for a job in Finland.
-Therefore, learning and practicing the Finnish language as part of your studies but also in your free time is highly recommended.
+Therefore, learning and practicing the Finnish language in your free time is highly recommended.
+See tips for pre-arrival and additional Finnish study opportunities on this information package's section 'Learning Finnish (language and culture)'.